AryanBhagotra/COP26-Analysis/index.md

 - OpenWeather’s main alternative that we were looking at: the __WHO GHO OData API__ _(image above)_.
 This proved to be a weaker option as the Air Pollution API by OpenWeather had a much more comprehensive repository of historical data than the WHO’s OData API.
 Although the WHO’s OData API covered a far larger number of years stemming from 2010-2019, it had actually taken an annual mean of each year of that data.
 Meaning that this API only provided 9 rows of historical data.
-We were initially attracted to this as we thought it would be a good idea to perhaps look at a range of climate protocols: the kyoto protocol of 1997, the Paris Agreement of 2016; but ultimately we realised given the severe lack of data, this wouldn’t be feasible.
+We were initially attracted to this as we thought it would be a good idea to perhaps look at a range of climate protocols: the Kyoto protocol of 1997 and the Paris Agreement of 2016 were two protocols of particular interes; but ultimately we realised given the severe lack of data, this wouldn’t be feasible.
 We ended up focusing on COP26 of 2021 and made the most of the OpenWeather Historical API to make use of the very comprehensive data it provided from over the past 2 years.
 Secondly and more briefly, the WHO’s OData API only provided data on PM2.5, a type of particulate; we wanted to discuss a wider range of pollutant gases that, come statistical inference, would allow us to answer our question with greater conviction.

 - __3 - 7__ covers a few other sources as well that contain many relevant datasets for use.
 However, whether due to __lack of scale__, or indeed __lack of applicability__ to the variables we were looking to analyse, we decided that the OpenWeather Air Pollution API proved to be the best dataset to answer our question and to truly examine the scale and efficacy of COP26, and be able to employ that geographical perspective as well.